JiteshRawat/NLP_Practice/README.md

 # NLP_Practice
-Sentiment analysis while learning NLP
+Sentiment analysis and other notebooks while learning NLP